Application Deadline: Monday, February 17, 2014

-This fund will provide fellowships to University of Montana graduate students enrolled in the Wildlife Biology program.
+This fund will provide one fellowship annually to University of Montana graduate students enrolled in the Wildlife Biology program.
 The fellowship is renewable beyond the initial award providing funding is available and the recipient remains eligible based on the selection criteria.

 Wesley M. Dixon Scholarship for Montana Students

-This fund will provide scholarships to University of Montana undergraduate students enrolled in the Wildlife Biology program who are Montana residents.
+This fund will provide two scholarships annually to University of Montana undergraduate students enrolled in the Wildlife Biology program who are Montana residents.

 Wesley M. Dixon Scholarship for Out-of-State Students

-This fund will provide scholarships to University of Montana undergraduate students enrolled in the Wildlife Biology program who are out-of-state students.
+This fund will provide one scholarship annually to University of Montana undergraduate students enrolled in the Wildlife Biology program who are out-of-state residents.